dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

     * Fuel scheduling is controlled by the FCU
     * Limits are controlled by the pilot (over-temperature protection not automatically available)
     * Available for emergency use and maintenance troubleshooting
-* Info to sort
+* Overspeed protection
+  * FCU has mechanical governor with 105% N2 limit
-  * 107 N1 and 109 N2 are hard limits, when those are exceeded engine will be shut down
+  * 107% N1 and 109% N2 are hard limits, when those are exceeded engine will be shut down
-  * hydro-mech governor has its limit at 105%
-  * Before callout = see green T/O AND make sure N1 needle comes up to the bug
-  * Any time EICAS cannot be displayed info goes on RMU1
+  * Should the mechanical overspeed protection fail, the DEEC activates the ultimate overspeed solenoid valve to a closed position at 107% N1 or 109% N2 and cuts off fuel flow to the engine.
+    * This feature is not functional if the applicable ENG CMPTR switch is in the OFF position.
+* Engine sync
   * We normally sync N1
   * SYNC not approved for T/O or landing or single engine ops
 * The following components are driven by the accessory gearbox (AGB) (page 19-17)
-  * A Fat Horse Ate Donuts Outside
+  * *A Fat Horse Ate Donuts Outside*
     * A - AC alternator
     * F - Fuel pump and fuel control unit (FCU) components
     * H - Hydraulic pump